nulfrost/nulfrost/README.md

 Hey, I'm Dane.
 Currently working as a frontend developer at BMO on the platform team.

 ## Current interests
-My interests tend to change from week to week but right now I'm currently focused on learning more about accessibility, learning golang, and reading a lot about system design / cloud technologies.
+My interests include learning about accessibility, cloud technologies, golang, rust and building useless side projects.

 ## Fun stuff
-In my spare time I enjoy watching Formula 1 (big HAAS fan), binging netflix series, skateboarding, bike riding, eating food (feel free to send me food recs) and finding new music to listen to.
+In my spare time I enjoy watching Formula 1, watching basketball, binging netflix series, skateboarding, bike riding, eating food (feel free to send me food recs) and finding new music to listen to.

 ## Where to find me on the web
 - [tweeterz](https://twitter.com/hybridearth)